originrose/think.gate/README.md

 # thinktopic/gate

-Gate is an opinitated library for hacking wepages into your clojure app.
+Gate is an opinionated library for hacking wepages into your clojure app.

 ## Usage